You have to pass this Creativity Test to intern at Killian Branding.

 Not a bit.
 Hit me with the downside.

 Food and transportation in Chicago are costly.
 Housing can be, too.
 You won’t be covered by our health insurance.
 Every once in a while, the Big Cheese plays opera or old Chet Baker tunes.
 If you can’t keep our office hula hoop rotating, some may sneer.
 You’re likely to acquire a nickname, like “Spunky.”

 Commuting on the El or the bus can sometimes be crowded and, in summer, icky.
 Being on the bottom of the totem pole means you might get some crummy jobs, like walking to the “semlem” for coffee cream when it’s hot enough to fry an egg on an intern.

 I’m not scared off yet, buster.
 But will my internship jumpstart my career?

 Yes, indeed.
 Assuming, of course, that you’re among the best candidates we can find.

 So how are you going to find the best candidate?
 That is to say, me.

 That’s the old confidence, Spunky.
 That assertiveness training is starting to pay dividends.
 Since we haven’t scared you off yet, it’s time to confront our Intern Creativity Test.
 Take a deep breath:

-First, write us a letter, telling us when you’re available to start, when you have to leave us, what computer skills you have, the weekend you have to leave early to be in Jessica’s wedding, why you refuse to live up to our dress code, your allergy to flaming cheese, etc. Nuts and bolts.
+First, write us a letter, telling us when you’re available to start, when you have to leave us, what computer skills you have, the weekend you have to leave early to be in Jessica’s wedding, why you refuse to live up to our dress code, your hostility to Darwin, etc. Nuts and bolts.
 We always have one intern here, year round, and sometimes two or three.
 It’s minimum wage (unless your college credit co-op doesn’t permit it).
 Since summer competition is fierce, if you can intern in another season, you improve your chances.